-Drug and alcohol intervention programs may be a last ditch effort to get a loved one into treatment.
+Drug and alcohol intervention programs may be a last-ditch effort to get a loved one into treatment.
 Individuals who need help may not go without the support of family and friends in designing an intervention.
-Learn about the process of planning an intervention to what to expect afterwards.
+Learn about the process of planning an intervention to what to expect afterward.

 Prior to a drug and alcohol intervention, planning is essential to make sure the right people show up at the right place and time with information about what to expect throughout the experience.
 It is important to decide who will help stage the intervention and who to invite to make the experience go as smoothly as possible.